braziljs/eloquente-javascript/02_program_structure.md

 counter = counter + 1;
 ```

-JavaScript provides a shortcut for this:
+JavaScript provides a shortcut for this.

 ```{test: no}
 counter += 1;